Ceramic GPS Patch Antennas

 Do I need a passive patch or an active GPS antenna?

 Use a passive ceramic patch when the antenna sits close to the GNSS receiver and the RF layout is controlled.
-Use an active GPS/GNSS antenna when the antenna is mounted away from the receiver, when a coax cable is needed, or when the receiver design requires LNA gain and antenna bias power.
+Use an active GPS patch or active GPS/GNSS antenna when the antenna is mounted away from the receiver, when a coax cable is needed, or when the receiver design requires LNA gain and antenna bias power.
+When sourcing a patch antenna for GPS or for tracking devices, confirm whether the receiver expects a passive ceramic element or an active assembly with bias power.

 How much ground plane does a GPS patch antenna need?